wavesplatform/Waves/README.md

 * Modular design
 * Scala language
 * Two 100% Proof-of-Stake consensus algos out of the box, Nxt-like and Qora-like.
-One algo could be replaced with an another with just one line of code edited (in Constants.scala)
+One algo could be replaced with an another with just one line of code edited (in PermaConstants.scala)
 * Simplest transactional model
 * Asynchronous network layer on top of TCP
 * JSON API